 Cybersecurity poverty affects more than just organizations with low cashflow.
 A lack of technical and security capabilities can hobble entities with significant revenue and mature workforces as much as cash-poor organizations.
 For example, a 2019 US Senate report found that eight entire federal agencies were systemically and catastrophically underinvesting in cybersecurity.
 In the public sector, where good stewardship of taxpayer funds calls for using infrastructure until its functionally fails, the conventional cybersecurity wisdom around constant updates and maintenance is fundamentally at odds with budgeting practices.
 Moreover, escaping cyber poverty is more complicated than just securing funding.
 The required system transitions can be prohibitively complex—even with assured resources—and knowing how to deploy funding is not straightforward.
 On top of this, larger firms continually hire away the most talented security practitioners, creating significant labor and skill shortages in SME and SLTT security divisions.

-Recent legislation is promising for state and local governments.
+Recent legislation does allocate funding for cybersecurity in state and local governments.
 The infrastructure bill recently signed into law allocates some $1 billion in grant funding over four years as matching funds for state and local cybersecurity investments.
 The House also passed HR 4515, which tasks the Small Business Administration (SBA) with funding significant cyber strategy training programs in small-business development centers given SBA grants.
 Meanwhile, grants and tax credit programs for SMEs at the state level exist too, and industry has joined the fray, with Microsoft and Google committing to massive IT workforce development campaigns.

 - Secure products as the default: Core technology vendors like Cisco, Microsoft, IBM, Google, AWS, and companies offering similar products, should publicly commit to providing the most secure versions of their products either at no additional cost or with costs for SMEs covered.
 Outsourced cybersecurity, including the increasing reliance on cloud services, will not improve ecosystem security if important security tools and functionality are unaffordable.
 In addition, the same industry players should, in coordination with CISA and NIST, determine, publish, and commit to best practices for automated configuration guidance provided to customers to ensure the usability of their secure technologies.

-- Send training, tools, and money: The federal government and industry should collaborate to improve access by SLTTs and SMEs to basic cybersecurity tooling, services, funding, and training resources, including the following measures:
+- Send training, tools, and money: The federal government and industry should collaborate to improve access by SLTTs and SMEs to basic cybersecurity tooling, services, funding, and training resources.

 - CISA should coordinate with the other federal agencies and departments providing SME cybersecurity offerings to first consolidate and centralize all their resources—currently spanning many agencies and entities, including the Federal Trade Commission (FTC), Department of Justice, Department of Homeland Security (DHS), SBA, NIST, and more—under a single CISA SME cybersecurity program that centralizes tooling, training, and guidance.